conservationtechlab/matchypatchy/docs/index.md

 ### Calculate Sequence
 You can optionally check "Calculate Sequence" which will group images together based on Station and timestamp.
 By default, sequences will have no more than 3 images per sequence that occur within 60 seconds.
 The default images per sequence and sequence length in seconds can be changed in Edit > Configuration

+Videos will each be given their own sequence ID number.
+A set number of frames will be extracted from each video to be processed by the Detector and Re-Identification models.
+These frames will also be assigned that sequence ID and will behave similarly to a sequence of images.
+The default number of extracted frames is 3 and can be changed in Edit > Configuration.

 ### Detector Model
-If you imported from a folder or if you did *not* import bounding boxes in the .csv file, you must first use MegaDetector to automatically extract Regions of Interest (ROIs) that closely crop to the animal.
+If you imported from a folder or if you did *not* import bounding boxes in the .csv file, you must first use an object detector like MegaDetector to automatically extract Regions of Interest (ROIs) that closely crop to the animal.

 ### Re-Identification Model